ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-complexities.md

 ## Additional services
 {: #v2t-complexity-services}

-The optional vCenter server instance services, such as Veeam or Zerto are linked to your vCenter server instance.
+The optional vCenter server instance services, such as Veeam or {{site.data.keyword.hpe-zerto}} are linked to your vCenter server instance.
 By deleting the source {{site.data.keyword.vcf-auto}} instance, these services are deleted, and so are your historical backups.

 You must reconfigure the services or migrate configurations post-deployment.
 This action is done to match your needs and requirements in the new target NSX-T based {{site.data.keyword.vcf-auto}} instance.